bkirwi/coast/README.md

 ## Why Another Streaming Framework?

-Writing a correct, scalable stream processing application is notoriously difficult; in fact, the designer of the leading stream processing framework advocates throwing away your results and starting from scratch every few hours.
-This severely limits the number of applications you can build on this infrastructure.

-It doesn't have to be this way.
-With careful design, and by leaning heavily on log-backed storage, it's possible to recover most of the simplicity of batch processing in a streaming context.
+Consider this simple stream processing task: we want to write a job that pulls data from an input stream and write it to an output stream.
+(Let's say the input and output are stored in Kafka.)
+We'd like to copy the stream *exactly*: the first message in the input is the first message in the output, and so on.

+None of the common large-scale streaming frameworks has support for this.
+(This includes Storm, Trident, Samza, and Spark Streaming.)
+Of course, it's sometimes possible to make things work -- but such a simple job shouldn't require a distributed systems engineer to write.

+This isn't an isolated case: many streaming calculations are similarly error-prone.
+Mistakes are common enough that many experts advocate using streaming frameworks for only [approximate, disposable calculations](http://en.wikipedia.org/wiki/Lambda_architecture#Speed_layer), and reproducing all the work in another system; this works, but it's a lot of effort, and it severely limits the number of applications you can build.

+`coast` dreams of a better way.

 ## What's Here?